ictxiangxin/boson/README.md

 ## How to install boson?

+> Use `pip`: `pip install boson`

+This way may get the lastest release version.

+> Install from source code

 You just need download the ZIP file, and unZIP it, type the command:
  `python3 setup.py install` or `sudo python3 setup.py install`